CyranoB/flash_cards/README.md

 ## Usage

 1. **Upload Transcript**
-   - Drag and drop your file or use the file browser
+   - Drag and drop your plain text file or use the file browser
-   - Supported formats: .txt (plain text) and .docx (Word documents)
-   - Maximum file size: 50,000 words
+   - Maximum file size: 50 words
    - Files are processed locally for privacy

 2. **Processing**